scalemailted/MysticManor/readme.md

 ## What is it?

 **Mystic Manor** is a lightweight, file-per-scene interactive story.
 You prowl a cursed estate, collect a few key items, and choose how the haunting ends.
-Links between pages preserve flags like “do you have the knife?” or “is the hatch open?” using query-string parameters—no backend or build step required.
+Links between pages preserve flags like “do you have the knife?” or “is the hatch open?” using query-string parameters, no backend or build step required.

 ---